 - Play pumpkin-themed games with students.

 - Set up a hay bale maze, hold scarecrow-making contests, bob for apples, serve apple cider, host a pie-baking contest, offer face painting, organize a cakewalk, set up craft booths where kids can make fall crafts, and get everyone—including the parents and teachers—to compete in sack races.

 - If your child’s school has a garden, offer tours of it during your fall festival.

 - Host a wacky relay race.
-Set out grown-up clothes, or an autumn-themed costume (such as a pumpkin or scarecrow) at the starting line.
+Set out grown-up clothes or an autumn-themed costume, such as a pumpkin or scarecrow, at the starting line.
 The first member of each relay team must put the clothes on over their regular outfit before running across a field, taking off the grown-up clothes, dressing up another team member in them, and then having that team member run back to the finish line (or repeat with another team member, depending on how many kids are participating).

-- For counting practice, go on a field trip to an orchard, farm, pumpkin patch or another site that’s ripe with crops ready for harvest.
-Estimate the number of (for example) apples in a tree, then count the apples to find out how close the class was.
+- For counting practice, fill up a wooden bucket with apples.
+Ask students to estimate the number in the bucket and then count the apples to find out how close the class was.

-- Bring a tall sunflower to class and have the students study its various parts.
+- For budding botanists, bring various types of sunflowers into school and have the students study its various parts.
 Hold a contest where the students guess how many sunflower seeds it contains, then give a prize to the student with the closest answer.

 - Have teams of students estimate the number of seeds in a pumpkin, then cut the pumpkins open and let the kids count the seeds to find out how close they were.
 Use the seeds for other activities, such as gardening or putting seeds in birdfeeders for backyard birds.

 - Explore fractions by cutting a seasonal fruit or vegetable into thirds, quarters, eighths, etc., then teach the class about the significance of composting to dispose of the cuttings.

 - Given all costumes an educational theme by making it all about books and reading.
 Allow the students to wear costumes, but require them to dress up as their favorite storybook characters or characters from your current book selection.